Colliders: Computation of luminosity

 \subsection{Fixed target luminosity}

 In order to compute a luminosity for fixed target experiment, we have to take into account the properties of both, the incoming beam and the stationary target.
-The basic configuration is shown in Fig.\ref{fig:01}
+The basic configuration is shown in Fig.~\ref{fig:01}.

-The incoming beam is characterized by the flux $\Phi$, i.e. the number of particles per second.
-When the target is homogeneous and larger than the incoming beam, the distribution of the latter is not important for the luminosity. ~\\ The target is described by its density $\rho_{T}$ and its length $l$.
+The~incoming beam is characterized by the flux $\Phi$, i.e. the number of particles per second.
+When the~target is homogeneous and larger than the incoming beam, the distribution of the latter is not important for the~luminosity.

+The target is described by its density $\rho_{T}$ and its length $l$.
 With a definition of the luminosity like:

 we write the interaction rate

 as desired.